 Clinical guidelines for the diagnosis of CHS do not currently exist.
 Some researchers have published their findings from their personal experience with the condition in clinical journals.

-One group of researchers proposed diagnostic criteria based on three categories of CHS symptoms:
+One group of researchers proposed diagnostic criteria based on

 1. Essential criteria to diagnose CHS include: